Short-story collection

-A short story collection is a book of short stories and/or novellas by a single author.
+A short-story collection is a book of short stories and/or novellas by a single author.
 A short story collection is distinguished from an anthology of fiction, which would contain work by several authors (e.g., Les Soirées de Médan).
 The stories in a collection may or may not share a tone, theme, setting, or characters with one another.

 Composition of a collection

-Short story collections are made up of smaller texts—the individual short stories—in order to form a superior whole.
+Short-story collections are made up of smaller texts—the individual short stories—to form a superior whole.
 In spite of this, each short story does not lose any of its meaning or narrative independence by being included in a collection.
 This does not mean that short stories do not gain any new meaning from being included in a collection, though.
 Because each story's context has changed, surrounded by other stories with their own meanings and tones, the meaning and tone of any individual story might also be affected.
-In addition to the individual stories, short story collections may also include notes by the author.
+In addition to the individual stories, short-story collections may also include notes by the author.

 The act of writing short stories is different from the act of gathering short stories into a collection.
-For instance, the short story author may or may not be the one who compiles the short story collection, even though the author penned the individual stories.
+For instance, the short-story author may or may not be the one who compiles the short-story collection, even though the author penned the individual stories.
 This is especially obvious in the case of posthumous publications.

-Note that short story collections should be considered different from traditional novels and other narratives because collections do not forward a cohesive storyline in the same way novels do.
-Instead, short story collections group individual pieces, each with their own narratives.
-If a short story collection as a whole has its own narrative, it is considered a short story cycle.
+Note that short-story collections should be considered different from traditional novels and other narratives because collections do not forward a cohesive storyline in the same way novels do.
+Instead, short-story collections group individual pieces, each with their own narratives.
+If a short-story collection as a whole has its own narrative, it is considered a short-story cycle.